cuygur/explorewanchain/wallet_and_tools/wan-wallet.md

 ![](media/wan_wallet_17.png)

 Fill in all the required parameters which were obtained during your [validator setup](staking/node-setup-mainnet) under the "Validator Account" section, and fill in all the information from your funding wallet under "My Account".
 If you are using Ledger, make certain that you have turned Contract Data on in the settings.
+When selecting locking period, please note that the longer your locking period, the higher your reward rate.
+Please use the [staking calculator](http://calculator.wandevs.org/) for reward rate estimates.

 ![](media/wan_wallet_18.png)